A weak-strong uniqueness principle for the Mullins-Sekerka equation: Proof of Proposition : Reduction to perturbative graph setting

 For readability, we suppress from now on the dependence of all quantities on~$t$ in the notation.

 Heuristically, the idea for our proof of Proposition~\ref{prop:perturbative_graph_regime} is based on the competition between two effects: \begin{itemize}[leftmargin=0.7cm] \item On one side, the assumptions~\eqref{def:goodTimesRepeated1}--\eqref{def:goodTimesRepeated2} will allow us to prove that around every point $x_0 \in \supp\mu$, the rectifiable set $\supp\mu$ can be represented as a graph within a ball $B_{\rho}(x_0)$ (parametrized over a suitable affine subspace), where crucially the scale $\rho$ can be chosen independently of a given point $x_0 \in \supp\mu$ (more precisely, $\rho \ll \ell$ uniformly on $[0,T']$).
-Naturally, the important building block here is Allard's regularity theory, and the assumptions~\eqref{def:goodTimesRepeated1}--\eqref{def:goodTimesRepeated2} (in particular, the tuning of the yet to be determined constant~$M$) are used to show that one is in the corresponding setting. \item On the other side, based on the (yet to be determined) smallness of the overall error~\eqref{def:goodTimesRepeated2}, any unwanted feature of~$\supp\mu$ contradicting the assertions of Proposition~\ref{prop:perturbative_graph_regime} (e.g., non-graphical components of~$\p^*A$ as screened from~$\p\A$ in normal direction, or in our case also intersections of~$\p^*A$ with~$\p\Omega$) can be shown to be of sufficiently small mass so that these in turn can be trapped inside balls of radius~$\rho/2$, resulting into a contradiction with the graph property on twice this scale.
-For the actual implementation of this contradiction argument, it will be convenient to exploit that the reduced boundary of a set of finite perimeter in~$\mathbb{R}^2$ can always be decomposed into a countable family of $\mathcal{H}^1$-rectifiable Jordan-Lipschitz curves. \end{itemize}
+Naturally, the important building block here is Allard's regularity theory, and the assumptions~\eqref{def:goodTimesRepeated1}--\eqref{def:goodTimesRepeated2} (in particular, the tuning of the constant~$M$) are used to show that one is in the corresponding setting. \item On the other side, based on the coercivity of the overall error~$E[A,\mu|\A]$, any unwanted feature of~$\supp\mu$ contradicting the assertions of Proposition~\ref{prop:perturbative_graph_regime} (e.g., non-graphical components of~$\p^*A$ as screened from~$\p\A$ in normal direction, or in our case also intersections of~$\p^*A$ with~$\p\Omega$) can be shown to be of arbitrarily small mass, contradicting a lower bound on the mass which one may derive from the local graph property at scale~$\rho$. \end{itemize}

 For the rigorous argument, we ensure in a first step that our assumption~\eqref{def:goodTimesRepeated1} implies a curvature bound.